The Grayson Story

 In 2005, Paul Grayson and Michael Grayson received their funeral service licenses.
 By doing so Michael Grayson becomes the fourth generation of funeral directors in the Grayson family.

 In July of 2011, the Grayson Family expanded once again by purchasing the Hanover funeral home.
 After an extensive remodeling the funeral home was renamed Grayson Funeral Home.
-Jean Reno the daughter of Ed & Nancy Grayson and granddaughter of Christian and Lucinda Grayson is the our on site representative.
+Jean Reno the daughter of Ed & Nancy Grayson and granddaughter of Christian and Lucinda Grayson is our on site representative.